 Section 13 (1) sets out the basic right of students to education without discrimination because of disability.

 13(1) Every person and every class of persons shall enjoy the right to education in any school, college, university or other institution or place of learning, vocational training or apprenticeship without discrimination because of his or their race, creed, religion, colour, sex, sexual orientation, family status, marital status, disability, nationality, ancestry, place of origin or receipt of public assistance.

-13(2) Nothing in subsection (1) prevents a school, college, university or other institution or place of learning from following a restrictive policy with respect to enrolment on the basis of sex, creed, religion or disability, where it enrols persons of a particular sex, creed or religion exclusively, or is conducted by a religious order or society, or where it enrols persons who are disabled.
+13(2) Nothing in subsection (1) prevents a school, college, university or other institution or place of learning from following a restrictive policy with respect to enrollment on the basis of sex, creed, religion or disability, where it enrolls persons of a particular sex, creed or religion exclusively, or is conducted by a religious order or society, or where it enrolls persons who are disabled.

 "Disability" is defined in section 2(d.1) as including both physical and mental disabilities.
 (See Appendix "A.") Discrimination complaints to human rights agencies have involved many disabilities, including deafness, visual impairment, wheelchair reliance, learning disabilities, and Down's Syndrome.